Dec 01, 2023

-In this CentOS vs Ubuntu comparison, we will aim to overview the key features of both Linux distributions, which will help you pick the right operating system for your VPS.
+In this CentOS vs Ubuntu comparison, we will aim to overview the key features of both Linux distributions, which will help you pick the right operating system for your VPS web server.

 Choosing an OS for your server can be a really confusing task due to a huge list of available options; especially if you want to go with a Linux distribution.
 There are many choices, but none of them are as famous as Ubuntu or CentOS.

 It doesn’t matter whether you are a professional or a beginner, it usually comes down to choosing between the two options.
 It’s safe to say that there is no straightforward decision.
-In this article, we intend to compare CentOS vs Ubuntu with the aim to figure out which one could be the best fit while setting up a server.
+In this article, we intend to compare CentOS vs Ubuntu with the aim to figure out which one could be the best fit while setting up VPS plans.

 Before we begin shedding light on the differences between the two well-matched opponents, let’s first look at brief overviews.